evanxd/what-is-sensorweb/README.md

-elements-of-opensource
+what-is-sensorweb
 ======================

-A slide of Open Source stuffs. http://evanxd.github.io/what-is-sensorweb
+A slide of what is SensorWeb. http://evanxd.github.io/what-is-sensorweb